 Lawrence Wiliford made his debut with Pacific Opera Victoria in April 2008, playing the role of Leo in the Canadian première of Marc Blitzstein's Regina.
-He returns in February 2012 for the title role in Britten's Albert Herring.
+He returned in February 2013 for the title role in Britten's Albert Herring.
 In 2016 he performs Francis Flute in Britten's A Midsummer Night's Dream, a role he has previously performed with the Canadian Opera Company.

 Lauded for his luminous projection, lyrical sensitivity, and brilliant coloratura, American-born Canadian tenor Lawrence Wiliford is in high demand in concert, opera, and recital repertoire ranging from works by Monteverdi to contemporary composers.
 His performances during the 2015/16 season include Messiah with the Detroit and National Symphony Orchestras, Elijah with the Grand Philharmonic Choir, Mozart's Mass in C Minor with the Jacksonville Symphony Orchestra, as well as his return to POV as Flute in A Midsummer Night's Dream.

-Born in Muskegon, Michigan, Mr. Wiliford grew up in many towns throughout Michigan, Wisconsin and New York.
-At the age of 10, he became a member of the American Boychoir School in Princeton, New Jersey, under the leadership of James Litton.
+Born in Muskegon, Michigan, Mr. Wiliford became a member of the American Boychoir School in Princeton, New Jersey, at the age of 10.
 While a student at St. Olaf College, he sang with the St. Olaf Choir, became a published choral arranger, and was one of the founding members of the male vocal chamber ensemble Cantus, based in Minneapolis, Minnesota.